 With a nice crust on all sides, remove the meat from the cooker and let rest for a few minutes before slicing and serving.
 It should register 120-125°F for medium rare.

 Slice Meat & Serve

 Place thinly sliced meat on a kaiser roll and top with horseradish sauce and raw white onion.
-In Photo 15, I spread the horseradish sauce on each half of the roll so you would focus on the gorgeous pit beef!
-In real life, you'll just drizzle the sauce over the meat.
+In the photo above, I spread the horseradish sauce on each half of the roll so you could focus on the gorgeous pit beef!
+In real life, you’ll just drizzle the sauce over the meat.
 I happened to have some Beaver Brand Cream Horseradish Sauce left over from the last time I made smoked prime rib, so I used that.
-In some parts of Baltimore, they serve pit beef with a tomato-based barbecue sauce and other condiments, so if that's your preference you can do that instead.
+In some parts of Baltimore, they serve pit beef with a tomato-based barbecue sauce and other condiments, so if that’s your preference you can do that instead.